boyninja1555/EchoG/README.md

 ## Getting Started

 ### Download EchoG
-Visit our [releases](https://github.com/boyninja1555/EchoG/releases) page to download the latest version of EchoG.
+Visit my [releases](https://github.com/boyninja1555/EchoG/releases) page to download the latest version of EchoG.

 ### Upload Your Website
-Send your website files to [flappyfloorg@gmail.com](mailto:flappyfloorg@gmail.com) to start hosting your website for free.
+Send your website files to [me](mailto:flappyfloorg@gmail.com) to start hosting your website for free.

 ### Explore EchoG Web
 Try out the new EBW links and explore content specifically designed for EchoG users.

 ## Contributing

-We welcome contributions from the community!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.
+I welcome contributions from the community!
+Please read my [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License